mariam138/ultimate-ateez-quiz/README.md

 A third feature would be to implement a timer to each question, maybe for a harder setting for the quiz.
 On each question, the user would have a 10 second timer counting down at the top.
 If the user does not choose in time, the correct answer would be shown but their score would not go up.

 A fourth feature to be included would be a progress bar at the top of the quiz, to indicate to the user how far along into the quiz they are.
 The progress could be displayed as a percentage, with a progress bar that fills up as the quiz goes along.

+A fifth feature to be introduced to the quiz would be keyboard events.

 ## Testing